Gaussian Arimoto-Blahut Algorithm for Capacity Region Calculation of Gaussian Vector Broadcast Channels

 In this section, we focus on developing algorithms to compute the capacity region of Gaussian vector BC with private messages.
-Based on the BA algorithm framework, we transform the corresponding infinite-dimensional problem into an equivalent finite-dimensional one by exploiting the properties of Gaussian distribution and propose two Gaussian BA algorithms.
+Based on the AB algorithm framework, we transform the corresponding infinite-dimensional problem into an equivalent finite-dimensional one by exploiting the properties of Gaussian distribution and propose two Gaussian AB algorithms.